projectatomic/vagrant-service-manager/CONTRIBUTING.md

 * All changes must include appropriate documentation updates.

-* All changes must include an entry in the `CHANGELOG.md` in the *unreleased* section describing the change
+* All changes must include an entry in the `CHANGELOG.md` in the *unreleased* section describing the change.
+Your new entry should be the first entry after *unreleased.*

 * All changes need at least 2 ACKs from maintainers before they will be merged.
 If the author of the PR is a maintainer, their submission is considered